The Brownian Spatial Coalescent: Introduction

 \end{enumerate} \end{remark}

-The function $N^{\boldsymbol \nu}$ is a sum over forests, whose number explodes combinatorially as the number of initial locations increases, but we can gain some interesting insights in simple special cases. \begin{example} Let $\boldsymbol \nu \in \nurates$ with $\boldsymbol \nu(\diff \boldsymbol z) = \boldsymbol \lambda \diff \boldsymbol z$ for some $\boldsymbol \lambda \in \rates$, and consider the Brownian spatial coalescent with transition measures $\boldsymbol \nu$. \begin{enumerate} \item If $\lambda_{2,2} > 0$ and the Brownian spatial coalescent is started from two lineages, then the drift symmetrically pulls them towards each other,\footnote{ More precisely, the drift acting on a lineage located at $x$ when there is another lineage at location $y$ points in the same direction as $\int_0^\infty \e^{-\nut{2} t}\nabla _x p_t(x-y) \diff t$.
+The function $N^{\boldsymbol \nu}$ is a sum over forests, whose number explodes combinatorially as the number of initial locations increases, but we can gain some interesting insights in simple special cases. \begin{example} Consider a Brownian spatial coalescent whose transition measures $\boldsymbol \nu$ are of the form $\boldsymbol \nu(\diff \boldsymbol z) = \boldsymbol \lambda \diff \boldsymbol z$. \begin{enumerate} \item If $\lambda_{2,2} > 0$ and the Brownian spatial coalescent is started from two lineages, then the drift symmetrically pulls them towards each other,\footnote{ More precisely, the drift acting on a lineage located at $x$ when there is another lineage at location $y$ points in the same direction as $\int_0^\infty \e^{-\nut{2} t}\nabla _x p_t(x-y) \diff t$.
 On $\R^d$, this is the same direction as $y-x$, but on the torus it is more complex because of the periodicity.
-The difference becomes neglible for small seperation. } and the strength of the drift as their separation $r$ tends to zero is of order $1$ if $d = 1$, otherwise of order $1 / r$.
-This is not surprising in light of the fact that the Brownian movement in $d \ge 2$ effectuates a repulsive drift of the same order $1 / r$. \item If $\lambda_{3,3} > 0$ and the Brownian spatial coalescent is started from three individuals, and conditioned on a triple merger, then the drift pulls each particle in the direction of the midpoint of the other two.\footnote{As for the binary merger, this is technically only true if we were on $\R^d$, but the difference is neglible for small separations of the three lineages.} Without the conditioning, the drift is mixed in a complicated way with pairwise binary attractions. \item If $\lambda_{4,2,2} > 0$ and $\lambda_{2,2} = 0$, and the Brownian spatial coalescent is started from four individuals at locations $x_1$ to $x_4$, and conditioned on a simultaneous binary merger of $x_1$, $x_2$, and $x_3$, $x_4$, then the drift symmetrically pulls $(x_1,x_3)$ and $(x_2,x_4)$ towards each other, and the strength of the drift is of order $1 / r$ where $r$ is their $2d$-dimensional Euclidean separation.
+The difference becomes negligible for small separation. } and the strength of the drift as their separation $r$ tends to zero is of order $1$ if $d = 1$, otherwise of order $1 / r$.
+This is not surprising in light of the fact that the Brownian movement in $d \ge 2$ effectuates a repulsive drift of the same order $1 / r$. \item If $\lambda_{3,3} > 0$ and the Brownian spatial coalescent is started from three individuals, and conditioned on a triple merger, then the drift pulls each particle in the direction of the midpoint of the other two.\footnote{As for the binary merger, this is technically only true if we were on $\R^d$, but the difference is negligible for small separations of the three lineages.} Without the conditioning, the drift is mixed in a complicated way with pairwise binary attractions. \item If $\lambda_{4,2,2} > 0$ and $\lambda_{2,2} = 0$, and the Brownian spatial coalescent is started from four individuals at locations $x_1$ to $x_4$, and conditioned on a simultaneous binary merger of $x_1$, $x_2$, and $x_3$, $x_4$, then the drift symmetrically pulls $(x_1,x_3)$ and $(x_2,x_4)$ towards each other, and the strength of the drift is of order $1 / r$ where $r$ is their $2d$-dimensional Euclidean separation.
 We put $\lambda_{2,2} = 0$ because the drift is otherwise influenced in a complex way by the inevitable second merge event. \end{enumerate} \end{example}